-Nepal is not just the place that is known for high Himalayas and mountains.
-It is also known as the land of feast and festivals as well.
+Nepal is not just a place that is known for its high Himalayas and mountains.
+It is also known as the land of feasts and festivals as well.
 Nepal is home to diverse settlements, in terms of ethnicity, religion, dialect, and culture.
-Because of the variation of language, culture, and ethnicity of people living in Nepal, people here have their own tradition and festivals.
-In Nepal, more than 50 festival is celebrated in Nepal.
+Because of the variation in language, culture, and ethnicity of people living in Nepal, people here have their traditions and festivals.
+In Nepal, more than 50 festival is celebrated.
 In such a culturally diverse country, where the festival is celebrated with great enthusiasm, making a holiday plan at this festival will make your trip the most remarkable.

-Festival tours in Nepal are very interesting to understand the diverse culture and custom of Nepalese people.
-As there are hundreds of diverse festival in Nepal.
-That's why Nepal has been called 'the land of festivals' that are a living part of cultural heritage.
+Festival tours in Nepal are very interesting to understand the diverse culture and customs of Nepalese people.
+As there are hundreds of diverse festivals in Nepal.
+That's why Nepal has been called 'the land of festivals that are a living part of cultural heritage.
 The religious festivals of Nepal follow the lunar calendar but the national festivals have fixed dates like ‘Eid and others.

-Nepal is also very popular for its different culture, tradition and religious festivals.
+Nepal is also very popular for its different cultures, tradition, and religious festivals.
 Also, it is well-known for its Himalayas.
 More than 50 festivals are celebrated in Nepal each year with great enthusiasm.
 In Nepal, all the events are celebrated with the same happy faces and with large numbers - the way it used to be hundreds of years ago when people have no other means of entertainment.
-Even today festivals are not only the yearly wonders but also are living part of the amusing cultural heritage.
-Celebrating festivals effectually bond to whom having a diverse cultural background together.
-This is also one of the opportunities of sharing their social lives, sharing one of other happiness.
+Even today festivals are not only yearly wonders but also are living part of the amusing cultural heritage.
+Celebrating festivals effectually bonds those having diverse cultural backgrounds together.
+This is also one of the opportunities of sharing their social lives, sharing one other happiness.
 Even though most of these festivals or these ceremonies are religious some have historical importance too.
 Most Nepalese festivals are related to different Hindu and Buddhist gods and goddesses.
 They are celebrated on such days heavenly for them by these festivals.

-Nepal Festival Tour gives us the vision to the rich cultural spirit that is celebrated with full of life, colors and interest in a sparkling environment.
-These festivals also remind you of the regional, cultural and traditional diversity of Nepal which grasps the great position for local Nepalese people.
+Nepal Festival Tour gives us a vision of the rich cultural spirit that is celebrated full of life, colors, and interest in a sparkling environment.
+These festivals also remind you of the regional, cultural, and traditional diversity of Nepal which grasps the great position of local Nepalese people.

-Festivals involve all your sanities, with their noise, colors, and smells and tastes the variety, the fun, and the naturalness are part of the whole experience.
+Festivals involve all your sanities, with their noise, colors, smells, and tastes the variety, the fun, and the naturalness are part of the whole experience.
 Our Festival Tour in Nepal is not only partial to having fun and entertainment, but it is also a great opportunity to learn the cultural importance of Nepalese.
-It would be something new, something different, fun and learning chances to you making Nepal festival tour with Nepal Tours a great visiting experience.
+It would be something new, something different, fun, and learning chances for you making the Nepal festival tour with Nepal Tours a great visiting experience.

-Shivaratri festival belongs to Lord Shiva, the supreme god of Hindu who is equally known as Shambhu, Bhole, Mahadev, Shanker, Kailash, Pashupatinath and so on.
+Shivaratri festival belongs to Lord Shiva, the supreme god of Hinduism who is equally known as Shambhu, Bhole, Mahadev, Shanker, Kailash, Pashupatinath, and so on.
 It falls in the Nepali month of Falgun (in between February-March).
 Shivaratri is one of the most important festivals of Hindu people in Nepal and India.
-On this day, thousands of people visit Pashupatinath temple in Kathmandu which is believed to be the origin of Lord Shiva.
+On this day, thousands of people visit the Pashupatinath temple in Kathmandu which is believed to be the origin of Lord Shiva.
 Followers of Lord Shiva from Nepal and India come to Pashupatinath temple to worship Lord Shiva.
-Many Sadhus (yogi) from India and different parts of Nepal come to Pashupatinath temple to celebrate Shivaratri festival.
-It is quite interesting to see those Sadhus on this day as most of them are half naked and few of them are totally unclothed in Pashupatinath temple.
-Use of marijuana and cannabis is illegal in Nepal but in Shivaratri, it is offered to Shiva and his followers openly.
-We can see many Sadhus having marijuana in Pashupatinath on this festival.
+Many Sadhus (yogi) from India and different parts of Nepal come to Pashupatinath temple to celebrate the Shivaratri festival.
+It is quite interesting to see those Sadhus on this day as most of them are half-naked and few of them are unclothed in Pashupatinath temple.
+The use of marijuana and cannabis is illegal in Nepal but in Shivaratri, it is offered to Shiva and his followers openly.
+We can see many Sadhus having marijuana in Pashupatinath during this festival.
 Shivaratri is celebrated in all Shiva temples all over Nepal.

-Gai literally means a cow and Jatra is a procession.
-Gai Jatra falls in the Nepali month of Bhadra (in between July-August).
+Gai means a cow and Jatra is a procession.
+Gai Jatra falls in the Nepali month of Bhadra (between July-August).
 This festival is celebrated with dancing, singing, and comedy that cause mirth and laughter.
-Gai Jatra festival is most popular in Newar people throughout the country.
-Newar people who had died in their families in the last year organize Gai Jatra procession led by a cow.
+Gai Jatra festival is most popular among Newar people throughout the country.
+Newar people who had died in their families in the last year organized the Gai Jatra procession led by a cow.
 In the cities where there were no cows, young boys dressed up and decorated themselves as cow used to substitute the cows.
-Nowadays leading Gai Jatra procession by young kids dressed up in a funny way has begun a tradition.
+Nowadays leading a Gai Jatra procession by young kids dressed up funnily has begun a tradition.
 Families, relatives, and friends of the host family participate in the Gai Jatra celebration.

 Dashain Festival is one of the most important and longest Hindu festivals which is celebrated all over Nepal delightfully.
-This festival usually falls in the month of September or October and is actually celebrated for 15 days.
-It starts from bright lunar fortnight (Shukla Paksha) and ends on the day of full moon (Poornima) according to Nepalese annual calendar.
-Hindus greatest festival, Dashain honors a great conquest of the gods over the evil demons.
+This festival usually falls in September or October and is celebrated for 15 days.
+It starts from the bright lunar fortnight (Shukla Paksha) and ends on the day of the full moon (Poornima) according to the Nepalese annual calendar.
+Hindus' greatest festival, Dashain honors a great conquest of the gods over the evil demons.
 The symbol of power, Goddess Durga is worshiped during this festival.

 Sherpas and Tibetans welcome their New Year with feasts, family visits, and dancing.
 Families put on their finest clothes and jewelry and exchange gifts.
 Buddhist monks offer prayers for good health and prosperity and perform dances at the monasteries.
 Colorful prayer flags decorate streets and rooftops, and the colors seem especially brilliant at the Bouddha and Swayambhu stupas.
 Crowds of celebrants at Bouddha bring in the New Year by throwing tsampa (roasted barley flour) into the air.